-Imagine this: it’s Easter Sunday.
-You used all your best outreach ideas to bring visitors to your church.
+You’re using all your best outreach ideas to bring visitors to your church, and it’s working.

-You created a welcoming environment for new church visitors, and you made a point to connect with them when they arrive.
-They enjoyed the service, turned in their connection cards, received their welcome gift, and left your church with smiles on their faces.
+You’ve created a welcoming environment for new church visitors, and you make a point to connect with them when they arrive.
+They enjoy the service, turn in their connection cards, receive their welcome gift, and leave your church with smiles on their faces.
 Your job is done, right?

 New church visitors come from a wide range of backgrounds — each one has a unique story.

 They have their own struggles and hurts, triumphs and joys.
 In so many areas of society, people are treated as numbers.
 Church should be a haven, the one guaranteed place for people to be loved for exactly who they are.
 After all, that’s how Jesus loves them!

 You may have visitors who don’t yet know Christ.
 They way you connect with them and follow up is a way to make the love of Jesus tangible to them